kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Rare Words

-Rare words add noise.
+Rare words add noise
-Removal simplifies models.
+Removal simplifies models
 Thresholds guide filtering

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.